info@lsme.ac.uk +44 (0) 208 594 8462 E-Learning Alumni

 • LSME Foundation Year Scholarship

-AP eligible students are supported with an annual Bursary, irrespective of the programme they are enrolled in.
-It is received by all eligible students and support the purchase of stationery and transport cost to and from the College.
-This Bursary is administered by the SLC.
+AP eligible students enrolled in the Foundation, degree programme or Diploma in Education and Training may receive an annual discretionary bursary based on an internal assessment.
+It is received by all eligible students and supports the purchase of stationery or transport costs to the College.
+This Bursary is administered by LSME through the SLC.

-Students who are AP eligible are entitled to a one-off hardship fund in an academic year.
+Students who are in the AP Target groups may be eligible to a one-off hardship fund in an academic year.
 It is means-tested and will also be subject to the nature of the hardship and the circumstances.
-Students who are not AP eligible may also be offered this hardship fund under certain circumstances.
+Students who are not AP eligible may also be offered this hardship fund under certain circumstances, based on set assessments.
 This Bursary is administered by LSME directly or through SLC.

-Bursary and Scholarships for Access and Participation (AP) Eligible Students
+Bursary and Scholarships for Student Access and Participation (AP) Eligible Students

-1. NEET Category (For all Bursaries and Scholarships)
+1. NEET Category (for discretionary bursary and fee-waiver)

-• Cognitive impairment such as dyslexia, dyspraxia and dyscalculia
+• Cognitive impairments such as dyslexia, dyspraxia and dyscalculia

 • Mild to moderate physical disabilities